cloudflare/cloudflare-docs/products/pages/src/content/how-to/add-custom-http-headers.md

 Cloudflare provides HTTP header customization for Pages projects through Cloudflare Workers [serverless functions](https://www.cloudflare.com/learning/serverless/what-is-serverless/).
 You may want to add, remove, or alter HTTP headers for security or performance reasons.

-If you have not deployed a Worker before, you can get started [here](https://developers.cloudflare.com/workers/get-started/guide).
+If you have not deployed a Worker before, get started with our [tutorial](https://developers.cloudflare.com/workers/get-started/guide).
 For the purpose of this tutorial, accomplish steps one ("Sign up for a Workers account") through four ("Generate a new project") before returning to this page.

 Before continuing, ensure that your Cloudflare Pages project is connected to a [custom domain](https://developers.cloudflare.com/pages/getting-started#adding-a-custom-domain).